Meliodas417/AG-T5/INTEGRATION_GUIDE.md

 ```bash
 npm run build
 ```

-This will create an optimized build of the app in the `/build` directory, which can then be deployed to any static site host (e.g., Netlify, Vercel, GitHub Pages).
+This will generate the production-ready code in the `/build` directory, which can be hosted on static site platforms like Netlify, Vercel, or GitHub Pages.

-## 11. Further Steps
-If you need to extend the functionality:
-- Adding New Charts: You can add more chart types by following the example of the Line and Doughnut charts in `App.js`.
-The `react-chartjs-2` library supports various types like Bar, Pie, and Radar charts.
-- Advanced CSV Features: If your use case requires advanced data manipulation, consider implementing more complex formula parsing or additional features like filtering and sorting.